jhkette/node-express-template/readme.md

 # DevCamper API

-NB this is from a udemy course by Brad Traversy.
+This is from a udemy course by Brad Traversy.
-It serves as a useful template for a well designed node/express API
+It serves as a useful template for a well designed node/express API It has

-> Backend API for DevCamper application, which is a bootcamp directory website
+- Clearly defined routes
+- The routes call functions in controller files which are clear and easy to read
+- Authentication handled with JSON web tokens
+- Clear error handling using a custom error handler middleware
+- Adheres to security best practices

 ## Usage